SeanWang5868/xpid/README.md

 Output column names currently remain ASCII for compatibility with existing scripts.

-## Demo Notebook

-`xpid_demo.ipynb` is a complete guided tutorial.
-It:

-1. lists the required Python packages,
-2. downloads PDB entry `5FJJ` beside the notebook,
-3. verifies which CCP4 monomer library Xpid is using,
-4. runs detection,
-5. summarizes XH–π interactions with tables and plots,
-6. demonstrates filtering and command-line usage.

 ## Geometric Criteria

 By default, Xpid reports the Hudson/Plevin result set.
 A row is reported when